benlawraus/cached_lists_anvil_works/README.md

     for
     1. your functions and classes
-    2. the functions and classes on [anvil.works](https://anvil.works) **As a bonus, Github's co-pilot is also available to help you write your code.**
+    2. the functions and classes on [anvil.works](https://anvil.works) **As a bonus, GitHub's co-pilot is also available to help you write your code.**

 Testing
 -------
 The repo contains tests using pytest.
 Here (heavily commented):
 [tests_project](tests_project)

-- These tests were written as the the code was written i.e. Test Driven Development (TDD).
+- These tests were written as the code was written i.e. Test Driven Development (TDD).

-- Instantiate a (client_code) form class and use it's methods to click buttons.
-Use it's attributes to input into forms.
+- Instantiate a (client_code) form class and use its methods to click buttons.
+Use its attributes to input into forms.
 - Call server functions from the client code.